GENERAL INFORMATION & LOCATION

 SUPPORT & COMMUNICATION

 Val, an artist and designer, will be your host.
 She has some language skills in Spanish, French, Italian and learning more Japanese so she would like to practice.
 Of course there are helpful language translation tools, but English is the primary language if you are looking for practice in written or casual speaking.
 Val has traveled internationally to Europe including Italy, France, Germany, Denmark, England, Ireland, and Spain including Seville, the southern coast and Malaga, and Barcelona twice.
-She tried out her Spanish during a trip to Costa Rica in 2008.
+She tried out her Spanish during a trip to Costa Rica in 2008 and in 2023.
 She spent a month in Egypt in July 2011 during the second rumblings of the Arab Spring and many of her photos are displayed at the camp.
 She has traveled extensively in Japan and brought back decor you will also see.
 She plans on visiting Thailand in 2019 and spent about 10 days in Sydney Australia which wasn't enough time to get over jet lag.
 She is very interested in cuisines from other countries and would do her best to acquire anything you may need such as spices or special ingredients even if it means we take a day trip into Nashville where there are many international options.
 She would love to cook with you and share conversation over meals.

-Val is very aware of the current divisions and volatile environment in the U.S. under the current administration.
-This space is located in a part of the country that experienced many race issues dating all the way back to statehood when the Native American Tribes were forcibly relocated.
+Val is very aware of the current divisions and volatile environment in the U.S. This space is located in a part of the country that experienced many race issues dating all the way back to statehood when the Native American Tribes were forcibly relocated.
 She will do her best to provide a safe environment for international travelers.
 The space is rural and there is likely no need to regularly interact with locals unless you want to visit something in the region.
-Although there is a national rhetoric of anti-immigrant it is apparent there are many immigrants in this region.
+Although there is a national rhetoric of anti-immigrant, it is apparent there are many immigrants in this region.
 Please be aware that you may see confederate flags flying or adorning cars.
 Val's graduate thesis project for her MFA in design focused on a marginalized historical African-American neighborhood that was settled by emancipated slaves in her home state of Florida.
 She is very aware and interested in social justice, freedom, fairness, and tolerance.

 Food during your stay is not included, but as the garden grows there will be some substantial community sustenance provided on a seasonal basis.
 Please note that eating healthy is part of the underlying philosophy of the space so we frown on soda and other junk food.
 If you are interested in coordinating cooking lessons or some meals provided, please inquire with the application.
 Help your brain by working in the garden.
 You may want to bring your own pillow or favorite blanket for the comfort of home.
 Anything you need to complete your work in terms of tools and supplies is not included, however you may request use of our basic tools from the essentials of screwdrivers or staple guns to drills, small bandsaw to chainsaw as we slowly develop a shop and ceramic studio.
 Transportation is not included, see below.